Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 -  [GitHub](https://github.com/Hager-elhwarii)

 ## 📘 License
-This project is **Totally Free**,  and does not contain any license.
+This repository is **Totally Free**,  and does not contain any license.

 <p align="right"><a href="#readme-top">[↑] back to top</a></p>